uday31in/Tachyon/README.md

-# Tachyon
-Tachyon - DotNet Core App Using Redis
+# Tachyon - DotNet Core App Using Redis & SignalR

 It is simple distributed producer/consumer “n-scale” cloud app using Redis and SignalR - ported on .Net Core and ASP.Net Core.
 It can run cross-platform either as a portable or self-contained app.